48 Hours in The Grampians…………………….

 Arrive at Lake Fyans Holiday Park and check into your campsite or cabin then spend some time unpacking and strolling along the lakefront breathing in some of that cool, clean air.

-For Saturday night if you fancy a very delicious, filling home cooked style meal then book in here at Lake Fyans reception for dinner at Roscoe’s Bistro and afterwards you can head back to your cabin or campsite and sit out on the deck or around your campfire with a glass of wine under a canopy of stars.
+For Saturday night if you fancy a very delicious, filling home cooked style meal then book in at Barneys Bistro and Bar or Halls Gap Hotel for dinner afterwards you can head back to your cabin or campsite and sit out on the deck or around your campfire with a glass of wine under a canopy of stars.

 Saturday & Sunday – so many options………………….